Peter-Pander/cafe-api/README.md

-# ☕ Rails Café API
+# ☕ Café API

-The **Rails Café API** is a lightweight backend service designed to serve curated café data to any frontend client.
+The **Café API** is a lightweight backend service designed to serve curated café data to any frontend client.
 Whether you're building a café discovery app or need café-related data for your project, this API provides structured JSON endpoints with useful data like location, opening hours, and amenities.

 <br>